A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 After exploring Oslo, we set off on the final road trip of our world itinerary.
 As winter was late (2023), and there was still a lot of snow, travel was a little trickier in the motorhome than we had expected.

-First, we headed west and travelled through the fjords, viewing waterfalls, glaciers and completing many treks.
+First, we headed west and traveled through the fjords, viewing waterfalls and glaciers and completing many treks.
 A stay on Runde Island allowed us to see colourful puffins nesting on a blustery hill.

-We spent a few nights in Sweden before handing back the motorhome in Norway and boarding our final flight of the trip back to the UK.
+We spent a few nights in Sweden before handing back the motorhome in Norway and boarding our final flight back to the UK.

 Runde Island, Norway